20 Oct The Covid-19 Antibody Test, Explained

 An antibody test, also known as a serology test, illuminates your previous exposure to Covid-19.
 During this test, your nurse will conduct a venipuncture or finger stick blood draw.

-Concierge MD LA uses venipuncture (blood draw) tests to determine the presence of Covid-19 antibodies with results available within 48 – 72 hours of administering the test.
+Concierge MD uses venipuncture (blood draw) tests to determine the presence of Covid-19 antibodies with results available within 48 – 72 hours of administering the test.

 Your antibody test will scan for evidence of: